swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

-* We considered a design where `ExpressibleByStringInterpolation` was abolished entirely; instead, `ExpressibleByStringLiteral` would gain a `StringInterpolationType` associated type which would be `Never` by default, this disabling interpolation.
+* We considered a design where `ExpressibleByStringInterpolation` was abolished entirely; instead, `ExpressibleByStringLiteral` would gain a `StringInterpolationType` associated type which would be `Never` by default, thus disabling interpolation.
 We decided this was too clever by half.

 * We considered leaving out the `forInterpolation:` label matching and instead just matching unlabeled initializer parameters when an interpolation like